pcleavelin/memejoin/readme.md

 After install those, just run `npm install` to install the dependencies of the bot, and finally run `node bot.js`

 If you run into any problems just create an issue on this repo.

+## Potential Issues
+Not the most tidy code, I maybe missed some error checking if a few edge cases, but for the most part it works. :P

+If multiple people join the voice channel at the same time, weird things could happen.
+Will fix later.
+Maybe.
+Sometime...